From the Ground Up

 In addition to providing more extensive meteorological data, the proliferation of flux towers has also fostered collaboration between ground teams and satellite data providers.
 Sharing resources and exchanging data with ground teams provides more opportunities to validate MODIS products.
 "Validation tends to be expensive because you need people on the ground," said Crystal Schaaf, associate professor in the department of geography and the Center for Remote Sensing at Boston University.
 "We try to arrange a reciprocal agreement where we provide satellite imagery in exchange for ground data.
 In turn, we hope they can do some validation work for us."However, because most ground teams don't include remote sensing staff, members are often unfamiliar with using satellite data.
 "We needed to make MODIS data simple and easy for flux tower ground teams to use," said Running.
 The MODLAND team members coordinated with the validation community to generate "subsets" of data.
 Making subsets involved cutting out a portion of data imagery located directly over flux towers and other field sites and providing the data in ASCII (plain text), which is a more accessible format for ground teams.

-Site-specific 7 x 7-kilometer ASCII subsets of MODIS data are available from the Oak Ridge National Laboratory Distributed Active Archive Center (ORNL DAAC).
-The Land Processes Distributed Active Archive Center (LP DAAC) distributes larger 200 x 200-kilometer subsets that provide regional data coverage for each tower.
+Site-specific 7 x 7-kilometer ASCII subsets of MODIS data are available from NASA's Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC).
+NASA's Land Processes DAAC (LP DAAC) distributes larger 200 x 200-kilometer subsets that provide regional data coverage for each tower.

 "Providing subsets encourages some of our users.
 Now they can just download a small collection of data in ASCII format that's relevant to their needs," said Schaaf.
 For instance, ground teams looking at the Kruger National Park site in South Africa can download a text file of MODIS data pertaining to their site, or look at files specific to other similar savanna sites around the world.